twilight-project/forkoracle-go/README.md

 # forkoracle-go

-This package fetches latest bitcoin chaintip from [forkscanner](https://github.com/twilight-project/forkscanner) and passes it on to the nyks testnet as MsgSeenBtcChaintip message.
+This package fetches latest bitcoin chaintip from [forkscanner](https://github.com/twilight-project/forkscanner) and forwards it to the nyks testnet as MsgSeenBtcChaintip message.

+This oracle runs common prefix and validity heuristic checks.
+This also maintains a separate key pair to propose or vote on valid block proposal.
+For the purposes of validity gadget, we do not need double spend detection or other secondary checks from ForkScanner.

 # Setup